CLF78/NSMASR-v2/README.md

 - The codebase uses C++ and PowerPC Assembly.
 C++ is preferred for full function replacements and for any kind of complex logic;
 - No assumption about the use of registers by C++ code is made other than the ABI.
 If necessary, assembly wrappers are employed to restore/backup registers;
-- The headers attempt to keep a consistent naming scheme and respect the original game's names, definitions and structures;
+- The headers attempt to keep a consistent naming scheme and respect the original game's names, definitions and structures.
+However, all class members are marked as public for ease of use;
 - As code is progressively added/updated, bugs may accidentally be introduced due to my incompetence.
 In such case, please open an issue on the matter.

 ## Programming Resources